What is Seeding? And The Power of Seeding

 Yes and No.

-Yes, it still works in 2020 because it still benefits the customers and the brands in the digital marketing world.
+Yes, it still works because it still benefits the customers and the brands in the digital marketing world.

 For customers, they always need to collect as much information as possible from reviews and opinions of other customers, experts, or peers-be like, to choose the most suitable products.